Unboxed-Software/solana-course/content/transfer-hook.md

 However, this approach may still be somewhat limiting for the full potential of the transfer hook.
 There might be a need for other accounts to be mutable or to act as signers to enable a broader range of operations.
 Meet the `ExtraAccountMetaList` account.

-The `ExtraAccountMetaList` account serves as a means for Solana developers to store additional accounts required by their transfer hook.
+The `ExtraAccountMetaList` account allow Solana developers to store additional accounts required by their transfer hook.
 This account should be created before any transfer occurs.
 During the creation of this account, we add the necessary accounts (as signer, mutable, or both) that the transfer hook requires for its logic to function.
 It's worth noting that we can update the list of accounts in the `ExtraAccountMetaList` account using the `UpdateExtraAccountMetaList` instruction if necessary.

 Let's take a look at the struct `ExtraAccountMetaList` [in the source code](https://github.com/solana-labs/solana-program-library/blob/4f1668510adef2117ee3c043bd26b79789e67c8d/libraries/tlv-account-resolution/src/account.rs#L90):

-Note that the mint account is never mutable in a tranfer, even if it's in the `extraAccountMetaList`.
-The Token Extension program will always pass the mint account as read-only.

 ```rust
 impl ExtraAccountMeta {